 - Coordinate with neighbors for care of the elderly and disabled living alone.

 - Maintain a supply of prescriptions, nonprescription drugs, vitamins and special dietary foods.

 - Playing cards, books, drawing/writing supplies and board games help pass the time.
-If you have a charged video camera, your family can make a storm documentary.

 - Keep sanitary and personal hygiene supplies replenished.
 Premoistened cleansing towelettes are useful and help conserve water.